-This is an attachment to a Stipulation (agreement), Findings and Order After Hearing, or Judgment that you would use to describe your child custody and visitation orders.
-It is the portion of the Judgment that you would show to any law enforcement officer should you ever encounter issues with your custody and visitation schedule.
+This is an attachment to a stipulation (agreement), Findings and Order After Hearing, or judgment that you would use to describe your child custody and visitation orders.
+It is the portion of the judgment you would show any law enforcement officer. should you ever encounter issues with custody and visitation.
 Download Child Custody and Visitation Order attachment now.

-This is an attachment to a Stipulation (agreement), Findings and Order After Hearing or Judgment that includes all of the property orders in your case.
-It includes orders regarding who gets what community property (including financial accounts), who is assigned what separate property (including financial accounts) and whether there are any retirement or employee benefit accounts to be divided, and how.
+This is an attachment to a stipulation (agreement), Findings and Order After Hearing, or judgment that includes all the property orders in your case.
+It includes orders regarding who gets what community property (including financial accounts), who is assigned what separate property (including financial accounts), whether there are any retirement or employee benefit accounts to be divided, and how they are to be divided.
 Download Property Order attachment now.

-This is an attachment to a Stipulation (agreement), Findings and Order After Hearing or Judgment that lays out the orders for your spousal support.
-It describes who pays who, how much, how often, and for how long.
+This is an attachment to a stipulation (agreement), Findings and Order After Hearing, or judgment that lays out the orders for your spousal support.
+It describes who pays whom, how much, how often, and for how long.
 Download Spousal Support attachment now.

-This is a separate (mandatory) document that tells the Court basic information regarding your child support orders.
-It tells the Court each party’s contact information, employer information, and child support amount.
+This is a separate (mandatory) document that tells the court basic information regarding your child support orders.
+It provides each party’s contact information, employer information, and child support amount.
 Download Child Support Case Registry form now.

-This is a Wage Assignment (garnishment) for child support.
-You would fill this out and file it with the Court in order to have your child support directly deducted from the payor’s earnings.
-It is then sent directly to the State Disbursement Unit, who sends it directly to you.
+This is a wage assignment (garnishment) for child support.
+You would fill this out and file it with the court in order to have your child support directly deducted from the payor’s earnings.
+It is then sent directly to the state disbursement unit, which sends it directly to you.
 Some people prefer to have a wage assignment in place so as not to deal with or depend on the paying party.
 Download Income Withholding for Support now.